zelongl/lecture-materials/misc/program03/program03.md

 Announcing the Winners!
 Netherlands:  Max Verstappen with a time of 96.427 minutes
 Italy:        Lewis Hamilton with a time of 80.27 minutes
-Total:  Max Verstappen with a total time of 177.447 minutes
+Total:        Max Verstappen with a time of 177.447 minutes
 ```

 ## Output File